Victims of Santa Fe High School shooting include substitute teacher, Pakistani exchange student

 Cynthia Tisdale

-Cynthia Tisdale, a substitute teacher at Santa Fe High School, died as a result of yesterday’s incident, her family said.
+Cynthia Tisdale, a substitute teacher at Santa Fe High School, died as a result of Friday’s incident, her family said.

 Tisdale, who enjoyed cooking Thanksgiving dinner for her family, was married for nearly 40 years, her niece said, adding that she had three children and eight grandchildren.